-I've used Phase One medium format equipment since 2007 & I personally print all my fine art giclée canvas & paper prints in my studio, using the finest quality archival inks & media, on an HP z3200 large format inkjet printer.
+I've used Phase One medium format equipment since 2007 & I personally print all my fine art giclée canvas & paper prints in my studio, using the finest quality archival inks & media, on an HP Z9+ large format inkjet printer.
 100% cotton-rag fine art paper, canvas & museum grade varnish are all manufactured in America by Breathing Color & HP Vivera pigment inks were awarded 250 years permanence (indoors - before any signs of fading or colour shift) by Willhem Research Institute in California.
 Giclée prints are the preferred method for fine art reproduction by the world's greatest artists, galleries & museums, reknown for their superior quality & permanence.

 I varnish my canvas prints with a museum grade U.V. inhibitive coating, which I apply using a hand roller to achieve maximum protection (as a result, canvas prints require no glass, the surface can be wiped clean).
-Despite using the highest quality archival materials, it's advisable to keep any artwork away from direct sunlight (a brightly lit room is fine).
+Despite using the highest quality archival materials & as for any artwork, it's wise to avoid direct sunlight (although a brightly lit room is fine).

 Prints are released in limited editions, individually numbered with a signed certificate of authenticity to enhance their intrinsic appeal.
-Once an edition is all sold the image is archived, but will not be reprinted again.
-Editions are modest in size, yet priced affordably so they can be appreciated by a wide audience.
+Once an edition is sold out, the image is archived but will not be reprinted again.
+Editions are modest in size yet priced affordably, so they can be appreciated by a wide audience.

 Fine Art Print Options